Blog

 The special thing about our campaign is that the contribution grows until Christmas.
 New sections are added every week.
 The topic of DiGA studies will continue in January.

-The first part of our December special gave you a guide to the application process for clinical trials as part of the conformity assessment procedure with the higher federal authority and the ethics committees.
+The first part of our December special provided a guide to the application process for clinical trials within the framework of the conformity assessment procedure at the Federal Institute for Drugs and Medical Devices and the ethics committees.
 Today's second part deals with the application process for clinical trials with CE-marked products.

 Abbreviations.